cashoefman/How_To_SetUp_Go_On_Raspberry_Pi/README.md

 # How to Setup Go on a Raspberry Pi

-How to quickly install or update GoLang on a Raspberry Pi.
+Of course Raspberry Pi's Raspbian has it's Debian package manager and you can indeed use that to install GO on you Raspberry Pi.
+However that is an older version of Go, so here is a way to to quickly install or update GoLang on a Raspberry Pi with the latest version.

 ![GO Now](images/GoOnPi.jpg)